GravitationalWave/credit_card_support/README.md

 -----

 * Internationalization and localization support for validations
-* At the moment knows AMEX, DinersClub, Discover, Enroute, Maestro, MasterCard, JCB, Solo, VISA (if you need more, create an issue and request it :)
+* At the moment knows AMEX, DinersClub, Discover, Enroute, Maestro, MasterCard, JCB, Solo, VISA (if you need more, create an issue and request for it :)

 Basic usage